runpod/docs/docs/tetra/overview.md

 # Tetra overview

 Tetra is a Python SDK that streamlines the development and deployment of AI workflows on RunPod's [Serverless](/serverless/overview) infrastructure.
-It provides an abstraction layer that enables you to define, execute, and monitor sophisticated AI pipelines through a declarative interface, eliminating infrastructure overhead.
+It provides an abstraction layer that lets you define, execute, and monitor sophisticated AI pipelines through a declarative interface, eliminating infrastructure overhead.

 ## Why use Tetra?